adobe/puppet-dispatcher/REFERENCE.md

 ### Dispatcher::Farm::Filter

 Filter attributes hash.
 Filter attributes hash.
 This type is passed to a `dispatcher::farm` to confgure the *filter* parameter.
-The defines the properties as specified in the Dispatcher documentation for [granting access to content](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#configuring-access-to-content-filter).
+This will define the properties as specified in the Dispatcher documentation for [granting access to content](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#configuring-access-to-content-filter).
 Parameters:
  - rank:      `Integer[0]`
  - allow:     `Boolean`